Instance-Conditioned GAN: Additional metrics: Precision and Recall

 \section{Additional metrics: Precision and Recall}

 As additional measures of visual quality and diversity, we compute Precision (P) and Recall (R)~\cite{kynkaanniemi2019improved} in Table~\ref{table:pr_table}.
-Results are provided on the \ImNet dataset, following the experimental setup proposed in~\cite{naeem2020reliable}.By inspecting the results, we conclude that IC-GAN obtains better Recall (and therefore more diversity) than all the baselines in both the unlabeled and labeled settings, when selecting 10,000 random instances from the training set.
+Results are provided on the \ImNet dataset, following the experimental setup proposed in~\cite{naeem2020reliable}.
+By inspecting the results, we conclude that IC-GAN obtains better Recall (and therefore more diversity) than all the baselines in both the unlabeled and labeled settings, when selecting 10,000 random instances from the training set.
 Moreover, when selecting 1,000 instances with k-means, which is the standard experimental setup we used across the paper, we obtain higher Precision (as a measure of visual quality) than the other baselines in the unlabeled setting.
-The Precision is also higher thann the one of BigGAN for 64x64 while being slightly lower for 128x128 and 256x256.
+In the labeled setting, the Precision is also higher than the one of BigGAN for 64x64 while being lower for 128$\times$128 and 256$\times$256.